Stochastic convective Brinkman-Forchheimer equations on general Unbounded Domains: Invariant Measures and Ergodicity

-For $2\beta\mu\geq 1$, the results obtained in the Theorem \ref{exps1} can be established for $\mu>\frac{L}{\uplambda_1}$, using the estimate \eqref{2.26}.
-Let us now establish the uniqueness of invariant measures for the system \eqref{32} obtained in Theorem \ref{EIM}.
+and for $\mu\lambda_1+ 2\alpha > 2\varrho+L$, and we obtain the required result \eqref{513}. \end{proof} \begin{remark} For $2\beta\mu\geq 1$, the results obtained in Theorem \ref{exps1} can be established for $\mu>\frac{L}{\lambda_1}$, using the estimate \eqref{2.26}.
+Therefore, for $\mu>\max\left\{\frac{1}{2\beta},\frac{L}{\lambda_1}\right\}$ also, the exponential stability result given in Theorem \ref{exps1} holds. \end{remark} Let us now establish the uniqueness of invariant measures for the system \eqref{32} obtained in Theorem \ref{EIM}.
 We prove the case of $r>3$ only and the case of $r=3$ follows similarly.

 \begin{theorem} Let the conditions given in Theorem \ref{exps1} hold true and $\u_0\in\H$ be given.
-Then, for the condition given in \eqref{6.3a}, there is a unique invariant measure $\upeta$ to system (\ref{32}).
-The measure $\upeta$ is ergodic and strongly mixing, i.e., \end{theorem} \begin{proof} For $\varphi\in \text{Lip}(\H)$ (Lipschitz $\varphi$), since $\upeta$ is an invariant measure, we have
+Then, for $\mu\lambda_1+ 2\alpha > 2\varrho+L$, there is a unique invariant measure $\upeta$ to system (\ref{32}).
+The measure $\upeta$ is ergodic and strongly mixing, that is,